-Founded in October 2009 in response to growing economic inequality, Cooperation Texas (formerly known as Third Coast Workers for Cooperation) is an Austin-based non-profit committed to the creation of sustainable jobs through the development, support and promotion of worker-owned cooperatives.
-We believe everyone deserves equal access to dignified employment, which is why we place those most directly affected by social and economic inequality at the center of our work.
+Founded in October 2009 in response to growing economic inequality, Cooperation Texas is a worker cooperative development center based in Austin, Texas.
+Our mission is to create sustainable jobs through the development, support and promotion of worker-owned cooperatives in Texas.
+We believe everyone deserves equal access to dignified jobs, which is why we place those most directly affected by social and economic inequality at the center of our work.

 Cooperation Texas is the only worker cooperative development center in Texas.
-We provide education, training and technical assistance to existing and start-up worker cooperatives in all sectors of the economy, helping launch and strengthen businesses across Texas that put people and the planet first.
-In an effort to build a more just and sustainable economy, Cooperation Texas has successfully
+We provide education, training, and technical assistance to Texas workers seeking to start or strengthen worker-owned cooperatives, as well as business owners seeking to sell their enterprise to their workers.
+We work in all sectors of the economy, helping launch and grow worker-owned businesses in Texas that put people and the planet first.
+In an effort to build a new economy in Texas, Cooperation Texas has successfully:

-In a worker-owned cooperative, the business is owned and democratically controlled by the people who work there.
-Worker co-ops can be found in a range of industries across the country and around the world–from restaurants in New York City to bakeries in Austin, TX.
-As members of a cooperative, workers have a direct say over key decisions that affect their workplace, share the profits and losses equitably amongst themselves, and enjoy the dignity and security that comes with having a direct stake and a voice in their business.
+A worker-owned cooperative is a business that is owned and democratically operated by the people who work there.
+Worker co-ops can be found in a range of industries across the country and around the world — from sewing companies in North Carolina to residential cleaning companies in Austin.
+As members of a cooperative, workers have a direct say over key decisions that affect their workplace, share the profits and losses equitably among themselves, and enjoy the dignity and security that comes with having a direct stake and a voice in their business.

 Worker cooperatives go beyond business as usual.
 Instead of being driven solely by profits, or the “bottom line”, worker cooperatives often have a “triple bottom line,” measuring success not simply by the money they earn, but by the well-being of their workers; their sustainability as a business; and their overall contribution to the community and the environment.
 Worker co-ops also tend to create: